stepweaver/Pokedex/README.md

 Resize the browser window to see how the Navbar changes format when reaching the appropriate threshold.

-Resize the browswer window to see how the pokedex grid resizes and repositions for narrower screens.
+Resize the browser window to see how the pokedex grid resizes and repositions for narrower screens.

 Hover over a pokemon to see animation and color change.